KarimAziev/redux-saga-modal/README.md

 }
 ```

-Alternatively if you don't need high-level effects use [createModalHelpers](#createModalHelpers).
-The example above can be rewritten as this:
+Alternatively if you don't need high-level effects you can use [createModalHelpers](#createModalHelpers).
+The example above can be rewritten like this:

 ```javascript
 import { createModalHelpers } from 'redux-saga-modal';